Lagaan in '83: cricket is Bollywood's favorite ground - ExBulletin

 Bollywood released seven sports films in 2016.

-According to KPMG India FICCI’s Indian Media and Entertainment Industry Report 2017, 225 Bollywood films including sports films were released in 2016.
-Only 26 films were able to earn over 30 crore (net) in box office, and they contributed almost 80% of the overall box office collection of all Bollywood films that year.
-He said only seven films made it past the 100 crore mark in 2016.
+In response to KPMG India FICCI Indian Media and Entertainment Report 2017, 225 Bollywood films including sports films were released in 2016.
+Only 26 films were able to earn over 30 crore (internet) within of the field, they typically contributed almost 80 percent of the overall field assortment of all Bollywood films that year.
+He mentioned that only seven films made it past the 100 crore mark in 2016.

-Of the 26 films, the total box office collection of three of Aamir Khans’ sports films Dangal, Salman Khans Sultan, and sucking Dhoni crossed 800 crore that year.
+Of the 26 films, the entire field assortment of three of Aamir Khans’ sports films Dangal, Salman Khans Sultan, and sucking Dhoni crossed 800 crore that 12 months.
 In reality, Dangal and Sultan grossed over 300 crore each.

-At least one sports film each was released from June to September of the same year.
+No less than one sports film was released every June through September of that year.

-Biopics of sports figures seem to be the choice of filmmakers and moviegoers.
-At least 10 biopics on sports figures have been made so far.
+Biopics of sports figures appear to be the pick of filmmakers and moviegoers.
+No less than 10 biopics on sports personalities have been made to date.

 Three biopics were performed on athletes.
 The late Irrfan Khan played the athlete in the 2012 film Paan Singh Tomar.
-Farhan Akthar played the 2013 Olympian Milkha Singh and the 2015 film Budhia Singh: Born to run focused on the kid’s marathon runner.
+Farhan Akthar played Olympian Milkha Singh in 2013 and the film in 2015 Budhia Singh: Born to run targeted at the child marathoner.

-Biopics of boxing, wrestling, hockey, badminton and shooting athletes were also made.
-Priyanka Chopra starred as boxer Mary Kom in 2014.
+Biopics of boxing, wrestling, hockey, badminton and shooting sportsmen were also made.
+Priyanka Chopra served as Mary Kom boxer in 2014.
 In 2016, Dangal focused on wrestlers Phogat sisters.
-2018 movie Soorma was about hockey player Sandeep Singh, and the 2019s Saand Ki Aankh was based on shooters Chandro Tomar and Prakashi Tomar.
+Cinema 2018 Soorma was about hockey player Sandeep Singh, and the 2019s Saand Ki Aankh was based primarily on girl shooters Chandro Tomar and Prakashi Tomar.
 The year 2021 saw the release of a biopic on badminton player Saina Nehwal.

-Akshay Kumars film Gold and Farhan Akthars Bhag Milkha Bhag crossed the 100 crore mark in box office collections, in addition to 2016 box office toppers Dangal, Sultan and MS Dhoni.
-Biopics performed better at the box office than the others.
-Two sports films debuted on OTT platforms rather than opting for a theatrical release.
+Akshay Kumar film Gold and Farhan Akthars Bhag Milkha Bhag crossed the 100 crore mark in Field Workplace Collections, as well as 2016’s Field Workplace toppers Dangal, Sultan and MS Dhoni.
+Biopics displays greater efficiency in the field of work than others.
+Two sports-related films debuted on OTT platforms rather than choosing a theatrical launch.

 Women-centric films

-The female-centric themes in sports films were the other draw for the filmmakers.
-At least 10 films had women as the main characters.
-While cricket and boxing were the favorite flavors of filmmakers, female-centric films focused on other sports such as kabaddi, badminton, shooting, wrestling, and track and field.
+Women-centered themes in sports films have been the opposite attraction for filmmakers.
+No less than 10 films had girls as the main characters.
+While cricket and boxing were alternatives for filmmakers, women-centered films focused on different sporting activities equivalent to kabaddi, badminton, shooting, wrestling and athletics.

-Bollywood’s affection for biographical films was visible in women-centric films as well with Mary Kom, Saina Nehwal, and Chandro Tomar and Prakashi Tomar highlighting their accomplishments on the big screen.
+Bollywood’s affection for biographical films has also been seen in female-centric films with Mary Kom, Saina Nehwal and Chandro Tomar and Prakashi Tomar highlighting their accomplishments on the silver screen.

 The majority of sports films were about two to three hours long.
-However, Lagaan, Bhag Milkha Bhag and MS Dhoni had a battery life of over three hours.
+Nevertheless, Lagaan, Bhag Milkha Bhag and MS Dhoni had an operating time of more than three hours.
 LagaanThe runtime was 224 minutes (3 hours and 44 minutes).

-It is to see if 83 will be a stepping stone for films on other sports themes, as many Bollywood filmmakers are looking at new topics, new sports and new biographical films to bring them to the big screen after India’s strong performance at the Games Tokyo Olympics.
+It is to see if 83 can be a stepping stone for movies on different sports themes, as many Bollywood filmmakers come up with new topics, new sports activities and new biopics to present on a silver screen after India’s good performance at the Games Tokyo Olympics.

 Sources